 The injury assessment found contaminants harmful to the environment, including heavy metals contained in acetylene sludge and PAHs and metals from sand blast grit.

 The wetland habitats impacted are home to a variety of aquatic life, including herring, alewife, shad, perch, bass, and mummichog.

 What’s Happening Now?

-On March 7, 2019 the US Dept. of Justice lodged a consent decree for a settlement that will compensate the public for injuries to natural resources and help restore the Elizabeth River.
+On April 30, 2019 the US Dept. of Justice entered a consent decree for a settlement to compensate the public for injuries to natural resources and help restore the Elizabeth River.

 The settlement includes $1.5 million that will go toward restoring oyster reef habitat.
 Oysters are important to ecosystems because they filter water as they feed.
 This provides cost-effective ecological benefits, including improvement of water quality and habitat for fish and other marine and aquatic life.